 I don’t want to overwhelm you, so I’m only going to list the top things to do in City Market.

-One of the most popular activities is to simply grab a spot on a bench and chill out while listening to live music.
+I’ve gotta admit, one of the most popular activities is to simply grab a spot on a bench and chill out while listening to live music.

 If it’s hot out, you can grab a slushy from nearby Wet Willies to enjoy while you relax!